-Since spores themselves don’t contain psilocybin or psilocin—only the mature mycelium and fruiting bodies of the fungi will contain those compounds—you can easily order psilocybin mushroom spores online here at Quality Spores for microscopy research purposes.
+Since spores themselves don’t contain psilocybin or psilocin—only the mature mycelium and fruiting bodies of the fungi will contain those compounds.
+You can easily order psilocybin mushroom spores of exceptional premium quality at Qualityspores.store for microscopy research purposes.

 As more information comes in about the state bills we discussed today, we’ll make sure to update this post so that you can continue to stay informed.